 - No DUIs or other drug-related driving violations in the last seven years

-- No extreme infractions in the last seven years (e.g. hit-and-run, felonies involving a vehicle)
+- No extreme infractions in the previous seven years (ex., hit-and-run, felonies involving a vehicle)

-Lyft will ask you to consent to a background check that is administered by a third party.
+Lyft will also ask you to consent to a criminal background check administered by a third party.
 Here’s what the background check looks at.

-- Individuals registered on the National Sex Offender Registry and DOJ50-State Sex Offender Registry
+- Lifetime screen against individuals registered on the National Sex Offender Registry

 Lyft does not publish its exact criteria for accepting or rejecting drivers.
 The only way to find out if Lyft will accept you is to sign up to drive.